kaliflowerx3/ZoltriTWserver/worship.md

 # features:
 make god from block structure in game
-pray (rightclick? shift?) at the altar to make god happy and rank up
+worship (rightclick? shift?) at the altar to make god happy and rank up
 happier god = better perks
 ranks within your religion: member, priest, prophet, etc.
 holy book: written and distributed by prophet
+everyone starts off as no religion (new players i mean), must be "converted" by a member of the religion. similiarly, changing religions requires you to have someone from your target religion take you to the altar.

 ## pleasing your god:
 ### non-vamps: